Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to play a game that tests my memory
+        1. As a First Time Visitor, I want to play a game that tests my memory.
         2. As a First Time Visitor, I want to reminisce about the 80's.

     -   #### Returning Visitor Goals